MicheleTobias/Geospatial-Data-Visualization/README.md

 # Types of Data

-Understanding what type of data you are working with is important.  *Where* the data shows up on the map is driven by the geometries stored in your spatial data file (shapefile, geojson, geotiff, etc.) but how you choose to represent the *attribute* (non-spatial) data is up to you.
+Understanding what type of data (also known as "measurement scales") you are working with is important.  *Where* the data shows up on the map is driven by the geometries stored in your spatial data file (shapefile, geojson, geotiff, etc.) but how you choose to represent the *attribute* (non-spatial) data is up to you.
 To communicate clearly, how you represent your data should be driven, in part, by the type of data it is.

 | Type | Explanation | Examples |
 |------|------|------|